Birth of Kazi Nazrul Islam

-Nazrul had to work in his father's place as a caretaker of the mosque to support his family, as well as assisting teachers in school.
+Nazrul had to work in his father's place as a caretaker of the mosque to support his family, as well as assist teachers in school.

 Nazrul joined in Leto troupe

 Attracted to folk theatre, Nazrul joined a leto (travelling theatrical group) run by his uncle.
-He worked and travelled with them, learning to act, as well as writing songs and poems for the plays and musicals.
+He worked and travelled with them, learnt to act, as well as wrote songs and poems for the plays and musicals.
 Through his work and experiences, Nazrul began learning Bengali and Sanskrit literature, as well as Hindu scriptures such as the Puranas.
 Nazrul composed many folk plays for his group.